 - Be Virtual Wise • http://www.be-virtual-assistant-wise.com/

 - Be Virtual Wise Blog • http://be-virtual-assistant-wise.co.za/

 - Blogs: Newbie VA Blog • http://alison-fourie.blogspot.com, I place articles and pieces of information in the blog weekly, so check back regularly, it is the place for newbie VAs to learn more about the VA industry.

 A must for all virtual assistants worldwide

-A great opportunity to network with VAs from around the world.
+A fantastic learning opportunity and a great opportunity to network with VAs from around the world.

-Today becoming a Virtual Assistant is a safer option for a women; working from home, therefore cutting out the risks of travelling to work re hyjacking, car breakdowns, traffic etc. Being your own Boss means you can schedule your work around yourself.
-Being a VA can become a hectic full time job working from home.
-If you are thinking of moving out of the Personal Assistant arena, becoming a Virtual Assistant could be the position for you..
+Today becoming a Virtual Assistant is a safer option for a woman; working from home, therefore cutting out the risks of traveling to work re hijacking, car breakdowns, traffic etc. Being your own Boss means you can schedule your workaround yourself.
+Being a VA can become a hectic full-time job working from home.
+If you are thinking of moving out of the Personal Assistant arena, becoming a Virtual Assistant could be the position for you.
 It could be the next step to take.
 Running a viable VA business is worth it, but you must work at it like any other business.